 Rochester has something for everyone.
 No matter what your interests are, there’s sure to be something in the city for you.

 Once you’re ready, start walking the skyway.
-Stop in to Café Steam for a hot cup of coffee, or check out the latest events at the Rochester Public Library.
+Stop in to Café Steam for a hot cup of coffee or Pasquale's Pizza for a pie slice, or check out the latest events at the Rochester Public Library.
 Stroll around Silver Lake, then hit Chester’s for dinner.
-You’ll feel right at home in no time.
+You’ll feel right at home in Rochester MN in no time.

 Lastly, here are a few additional resources and links to help you feel at home in Rochester MN: